I just gotta do whatever I can to get tricks.

 It hit me that so many skaters probably spend unnecessary time off their boards, just like I did, because of the lack of knowledge in our industry, made worse by the way our culture looks down on things like taking care of yourself.

-Almost every single day for the last 5 years of developing the daily push I’ve studied hard, reading up on everything I could about health, wellness, along with studying all the topics that pretty much all pro athletes, other than skaters, are applying to feel and do better in their sports (even though this is starting to change these days as more pros come out of the of the health closet).
-A couple of years ago I also decided I needed to really lock in my knowledge and get some qualifications, which lead to me becoming a certified personal trainer through the NSCA.
-Since then I’ve worked in gyms and with skaters directly.
-I’m currently back “officially” studying again, but this time in nutrition.
+Almost every single day for the years I've been developing The Daily Push I’ve studied hard, reading up on everything I could about health and wellness, along with studying any performance topic that pro athletes, other than skaters (!), are already applying to feel and do better in their sports (even though this is starting to change these days as more pros come out of the of the health closet).